Karate Classes In Peckham

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Peckham .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Peckham .

 (info courtesy of: Karate Class in Peckham )